idea4good/GuiLiteSamples/README.md

-# GuiLite Sample
+# GuiLite Sample(Join us to make it better!
+QQ group: 527251257)
 Welcome GuiLite Sample repo!

 We hope you can learn how GuiLite work by this samples.

-You can get GuiLite code in repo "GuiLite" very soon.
+You can get GuiLite code in repo "GuiLite" now.
 It's pretty simple code, no more than 6000 lines.

-Any feedback will be appreciated, Thanks!
+Any feedback(to QQ group: 527251257) will be appreciated, Thanks!

-Here is some preivew of samples, enjoy it!
+Here are snapshots when running, enjoy it!

 Run on Android:![preview Android](preview-Android.png)